wz7982/sqala-doc/docs/en/expr.md

 # Expressions

-To better use sqala for handling business, it is best to have some understanding of sqala's expressions.
+To better use sqala for handling business, it is better to have some understanding of sqala's expressions.

 sqala includes an SQL expression type `Expr`, and the sub-items of `Expr` also accept parameters of type `Expr`, thus sqala has powerful expression composition capabilities.